 It shows itself by displaying menu items for Avada, the Live Visual Builder at the top of the menu.
 This means that it pushes the stuff you're used to such as posts, pages, comments, and plugins, further down the page

-This isn’t ideal if you've been working with WordPress for a long time as you’ll find yourself second-guessing every time you select an option.
+Through our trial and error, we found that that this isn’t ideal if you've been working with WordPress for a long time.
+You’ll find yourself second-guessing every time you select an option.

 The Live Visual Builder is a front-end drag and drop page builder.
-This is a definite improvement over the old Fusion builder.
+This is a definite improvement over the old Fusion builder that we had struggled with before.
 It can be activated in your content whether they are posts, pages, or other post types, making it very accessible.

 In contrast to Divi's colorful interface, the simple black, white, and blue color scheme of the builder feels a bit clinical.

 It feels like it was designed by a coder, rather than a designer.

 On the positive side, the builder is fast, functional, and very easy to navigate.
 On a blank page, you will see options to add a container (row) or a pre-made layout.

 If you're only getting started with the builder, a guided tour video is also displayed.

 While most users will not find the builder intimidating, we still recommend watching the video tutorial since it explains some things which you might be familiar with.